Patch page

 Sample Engine

 Two source modules are sample-based: Sample Engine and Granular Engine.
-These modules allow you to use Absynth as a sampler, playing back previously uploaded sound data in the WAV, AIFF, MP3, OGG, or FLAC format.
+These modules allow you to use Absynth as a sampler and play back audio data loaded in WAV, AIFF, MP3, OGG, or FLAC format.

 The basic control is the same in both modules, so the following instructions for the Sample Engine also apply to the Granular Engine.